Climate of New Zealand: Records

+Annual extremes

 Historical climate

 Data collection for determining the New Zealand climate began in the late 19th century, although European explorers made valid observations of climate indicators such as glaciers and moraines early in that century.
 Scientific study of early New Zealand climate is quite recent and ongoing.
 It has settled some of the debate regarding links between the Little Ice Age (LIA) in the Northern Hemisphere and the climate in New Zealand at the same time.
 The key facts to emerge are that New Zealand did experience a noticeable cooler climate, but at a slightly later date than in the Northern Hemisphere.
 The onset of cooler climate was about 1450 and lasted until 1850.
 Indications are that temperatures were in the range of 1.5-2.0 degree Celsius lower than present during the New Zealand LIA.
 Since 2000 various scientific investigations looked at the behaviour of glaciers in relation to climate and found they were excellent indicators of temperatures, especially in summer.
 Glacial evidence of climate is matched by evidence of variations in tree ring growth and studies of ice core and ocean sediment samples indicating the types of microorganisms (some flourish in warm temperatures, other in cooler temperatures) and historical carbon dioxide ratios.

 Evidence found that the climate was more strongly influenced by the impact of tropical air masses in warm periods and polar air masses in cool periods.
 Recent (2010) studies by Victoria University have shown that the regional climates most affected were in coastal Otago and Southland.
 The dominant temperature influence here was the relative warmth of the sea to the south of New Zealand during the Medieval Warm Period (MWP).
 From about 1350 this region was notably warmer but then cooled relatively quickly from 1450.
 This cooling may have had a substantial impact on population in those areas.
 The limited historical record suggests that from 1450 the population of New Zealand underwent significant cultural change which may have links to climate cooling and dramatic changes in food supplies.